clastix/rancher-extension-clastix/charts/clastix/0.1.0/README.md

-# Clastix Dashboard
+# Kamaji

-View and control Kamaji with a simple user interface inside Rancher.

-## Connect to a child cluster

-When reading child cluster resources, such as node, the dashboard uses the TCP kubeconfig in order to connect to the child cluster.
+**Kamaji** deploys and operates Kubernetes at scale with a fraction of the operational burden.